Descendants (soundtrack)

-Descendants (Original TV Movie Soundtrack) is a soundtrack album by cast of the film of the same name, released on July 31, 2015 by Walt Disney Records.
-The soundtrack peaked at number 1 in United States at Billboard 200, number one on the US Top Digital Albums and topped the US Top Soundtracks.
+Descendants is a soundtrack album by the cast of the film of the same name, released on July 31, 2015 by Walt Disney Records.
+The soundtrack peaked at number 1 on the US Billboard 200, number one on the US Top Digital Albums and topped the US Top Soundtracks.

-Album history
+Background

 Initially, the film was not envisioned as a musical.
 It was not until director/choreographer Kenny Ortega came on board that songs were added.
 The film itself contains seven musical numbers, plus a song by Shawn Mendes during the end credits, which was released as a single.
 In addition, the soundtrack album includes four bonus tracks as well as a suite of the David Lawrence's orchestral score.
 Not included on the soundtrack is the Vancouver Children's Choir Choral Society's interpretation of "Laudamus te" from Antonio Vivaldi's Gloria, which was heard at Prince Ben's coronation ceremony and the Overture of the orchestral suite Music for the Royal Fireworks composed by George Handel, which is heard at the entrance of the temple.

 Commercial performance

-The soundtrack debuted at No. 1 on the Billboard 200 with 42,000 album-equivalent units earned during its first week of release.
-It is the smallest weekly total for a No. 1 album since the chart began ranking albums by equivalent units in December 2014.
-It also dethroned R&B singer Jill Scott's Woman from its debut at No. 1, with only 30,000 units sold after.
-It is the first Disney Channel Original Movie since High School Musical 2 to have a soundtrack hit No. 1 on the Billboard 200.
-"Good is the New Bad" appeared in the Descendants: Wicked World short of the same name.
+The soundtrack debuted at number one on the Billboard 200 with 42,000 album-equivalent units earned during its first week of release, dethroning R&B singer Jill Scott's Woman.
+It is the smallest weekly total for a number one album since the chart began ranking albums by equivalent units in December 2014.
+It is the first Disney Channel Original Movie since High School Musical 2 to have a soundtrack hit number one on the Billboard 200.